Celytic/Wine-Game-Compatibilities/Game-list.md

 # Call of Duty: World at War
 Game wouldn't let me make a profile to play, so there isn't much testing I've done.
 May try it under WineSteam to see how it runs.

+# Battlefield 4
+Game works fine using the installer under Lutris for Origin and DXVK setup (using Wine 6.8-staging).
+You will need to run the following commands to get ping working in game, otherwise you will get kicked from any server:

+    sudo setcap cap_net_raw=epi /bin/wine-preloader

+    sudo setcap cap_net_raw=epi /bin/wine64-preloader

+    sudo setcap cap_net_raw=epi /bin/wineserver

+In other words, game runs fine, however Punkbuster is a bit iffy.
+You will have to mess with it (potentially reinstall in the process) to get it working.\

 # Games that I know will not work due to anticheat or other odd dependencies (will update):
 - MapleStory
 - Phantasy Star Online 2